airhylle/tasks-api/README.md

 # Description
-This project provides the backend API for a task management application designed for use in a front-end exam.
+This project provides the backend API for a Task application designed for use in a front-end exam.

 # Guide
 1. Install all dependencies first using: npm install